-Pala kova or milk cake is a very delicious creamy sweet recipe.
-This simple and delicious sweet is made by boiling whole/full cream milk on medium flame, reducing it to creamy consistency and adding sugar.
+Pala Kova or Milk Cake is a very delicious creamy sweet recipe.
+This simple and delicious sweet is made by boiling whole/full cream milk on medium flame, reducing it to a creamy consistency, and adding sugar.
 Optionally we can Almond and Pista toppings to further elevate this sweet.

-I recently made this yummy sweet on diwali.
+I recently made this yummy sweet on Diwali.
 It turned out to be perfect, all my friends and neighbors liked it a lot.
-This simple and humble sweet will give many exotic sweets run for their money
+This simple and humble sweet will give many exotic sweets to run for their money.

 Today I am sharing you pala kova recipe with step by step instructions along with photos.
 Please try and let me know how it turned up!